GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### 12.1.1 Sample Variables

-JMeter supports the `sample_variables` property to define a list of addtional JMeter variables which are to be saved with each sample in the JTL files.
-The values are written to CSV files as addtional columns, and as addtional attributes in XML files.
+JMeter supports the `sample_variables` property to define a list of additional JMeter variables which are to be saved with each sample in the JTL files.
+The values are written to CSV files as additional columns, and as additional attributes in XML files.
 See above for an example.

-#### 12.1.2 Sample Result Save Configuraion
+#### 12.1.2 Sample Result Save Configuration

 Listeners can be configured to save different items to the result log files(JTL) by using the Config popup as shown below.
 The defaults are defined as described in the Listener Default Configuration section above.
 Items with (CSV) after the name only apply to the CSV format; items with (XML) only apply to XML format.
 CSV format cannot currently be used to save any items that include line-breaks.